KaruroChori/demo-txiki-module/README.md

 - https://github.com/KaruroChori/txiki-modules the main repo discussing how modules are used.
 - https://github.com/saghul/txiki.js/discussions/514 the original discussion around this feature.
 - https://github.com/KaruroChori/txiki.js/tree/module-manager the only txiki branch currently supporting modules.

+You can find any missing feature or improvement set for future developments in the [todo list](./TODO.md)

 ### How to use this?